 Drama and Music

-Drama and music classes are offered once a week to students in grades K–8, while high school students can choose theater and music classes as electives.
-Stanbridge offers a piano/keyboarding elective, as well as a drama club elective, in which students write and perform their own productions.
+Music classes are offered once a week to students in grades K–8, while high school students can choose theater and music classes as electives.
+Stanbridge offers a piano/keyboarding elective, as well as varying clubs, depending on student interest, which can include drama where students write and perform their own productions.

 Students from all grade divisions are welcome to join the Stanbridge Choir as well as the Stanbridge Rock Band.
 These groups regularly perform at the annual Holiday Concert and "Spring Sing" assemblies.

 Extracurricular activities include DJ Club, whose members perform at Stanbridge's quarterly high school dances and prom; and other afterschool/summer school offerings have featured classes on music production, Hip-Hop, and theater camp.
 During the latter, students from all grade divisions spend two weeks during the summer writing an original play, creating the sets and costumes, then performing the production for a live audience.

 Additionally, all students are invited to participate in the annual Stanbridge Talent Show—a highlight of every school year that features a variety of different acts performed for students, staff, friends, and family.

 Stanbridge recently added Design Lab as an elective course for high school students.
 Following the principles of the Maker Faire movement, Stanbridge's Design Lab is a showcase of invention, creativity, and resourcefulness where students show what they are making, and share what they are learning.
 Students are often allowed to think and design creatively on projects of their own invention, while also working on specific pieces that highlight ingenuity and outside-the-box thinking, such as making cigar box guitars and building "battle bots."
 Read more about our newly-redesigned Technology and Design Labs on the Technology page of our website.